How to Fix A Dehumidifier That’s Freezing Up: 5 Steps

 #2 Check the Humidistat

-Solution: If you followed the steps from the previous point, and cleaned your coils, your internal components are already exposed.
+Solution: If you followed the steps from the previous point and cleaned your coils, your internal components are already exposed.

 #3 Replace the Fan Motor

-This is similar to what happens when a water cooler’s compressor breaks, as the liquid is exposed to the refrigerant for too long, resulting in frozen water.
+A dehumidifier motor failure is similar to what happens when a water cooler’s compressor breaks, as the liquid is exposed to the refrigerant for too long, resulting in frozen water.

 #4 Replace the Filter